iExecBlockchainComputing/documentation/for-developers/confidential-computing/create-your-first-sgx-app.md

 {% endhint %}

-**How would the enclave verify the integrity of the code?**

-The short answer is: the application is protected by taking a snapshot of the file system's state.
-The TEE image will use the [fspf](intel-sgx-technology.md#fspf-file-system-protection-file) feature of SCONE to authenticate the file system directories that would be used by the application \(/bin, /lib...\) as well as the code itself.
-It takes a snapshot of their state that will be later shared with the worker \(via the Blockchain\) to make sure everything is under control.
-If we change one bit of one of the authenticated files, the file system's state changes completely and the enclave will refuse to boot since it considers it as a possible attack.

 In order to follow this tutorial, you will need to register a [free SCONE Account](https://scontain.com) to access SCONE build tools and curated images from the [SCONE registry](https://gitlab.scontain.com/).

 Once your account is activated, you need to [request access to the SCONE build tools for iExec](mailto:info@scontain.com?cc=scone-access@iex.ec&subject=iExec%20Build%20Tools&body=Hi%20SCONE%20Team%2C%0D%0A%0D%0AI%20would%20like%20to%20get%20access%20to%20the%20SCONE%20build%20tools%20for%20iExec:%0A%20-%20scone-production/iexec-sconify-image%0A%20-%20sconecuratedimages%20%28all%20curated%20images%20such%20as%20nodejs%2C%20python...%29%0A%0AMy%20DockerID%20is%20...%0A%0ABest%20regards%0A%0A...).